 Sales Manager/Principal Broker

 Nate Kingdon was born in SLC, Utah in the lovely month of November 1975.
 Nate was the youngest of 4 siblings and was absolutely adored by his family.
 Everyone wanted baby snuggles.
 Nate was a challenging kid and tried to work his way out of doing things from a young age.
-He had trouble keeping his shoes on during school and his mom would get calls from school about his disruptive behavior.
-Class clown is how Nate likes to describe it although his teachers would say otherwise.
+He had trouble keeping his shoes on during school, and his mom would get calls from school about his disruptive behavior.
+Class clown is how Nate likes to describe it, although his teachers would say otherwise.

-Allie was born and raised in South Jordan where, though she would not know until much later, she grew up blocks away from her future husband.
-Growing up, Allie took guitar, piano, voice, and drum lessons before realizing she does not have any musical talent.
-She shifted gears and started focusing on interior design, HGTV (so much HGTV!!), and took Real Estate classes where she found her love for Real Estate.
-In 2012, Allie met the three loves of her life.
-Her husband, Jason, and her two stepdaughters, Kaili and Sasha.
-Allie and Jason married in 2015 and plan to live happily ever after.
+Allie was born and raised in South Jordan.
+Growing up, Allie took guitar, piano, voice, and drum lessons before realizing she did not have any musical talent.
+She shifted gears and started focusing on interior design…HGTV (so much HGTV!!) and took real estate classes where she found her love for real estate.
+Every time she goes out of town, she plans her vacations around touring as many model homes as possible.

 Amber Larsen is a Sales Representative for Hamlet Homes.
 She was born and raised in Salt Lake City and currently resides in Draper.
 Her ongoing existence was in some danger, being born number five of ten children, always stuck in the middle and refereeing both sides.
-Amber learned responsibility from a young age helping with her younger siblings, feeding and caring for horses, working as a teenage waitress and being employed with some job since the age of 16.
+Amber learned responsibility from a young age helping with her younger siblings, feeding and caring for horses, working as a teenage waitress, and being employed with some job since the age of 16.

 Amber worked as a salesperson for Maggie Sottero Bridal selling wedding dresses around the world.
-She started as a Factory Manager and eventually served as one of their International Account Executives where she handled National and International Accounts, attending shows in New York and other locations.
+She started as a Factory Manager and eventually served as one of their International Account Executives where she handled national and international accounts, attending shows in New York and other locations.
 While she enjoyed this job, she left to raise and care for her children and volunteered for years in their school.
-She loves being married to her husband Tyler and being a mom to her three kids.
+She loves being married to her husband, Tyler, and being a mom to her three kids.
 They love spending time together and love most outdoor activities.

 She started working for Hamlet Homes in 2013 selling homes in the Salt Lake and Heber Valley.
-Amber loves her job and genuinely enjoys working with and getting to know Hamlet Customers.
+Amber loves her job and genuinely enjoys working with and getting to know Hamlet’s customers.
 She has learned a great deal from the Hamlet owners and employees and enjoys her association with them.
 Though she has been in sales many years, she hopes to provide knowledge and support during the construction process.
 Her goal is to know her Hamlet customers and ensure they are happy with the home and buying experience.

 “Work hard, play hard” are words Isaac likes to live by!
 Isaac is a Utah native that enjoys life and works hard to achieve his goals.
-Isaac is the youngest of five kids who grew up riding horses (he even trained a wild donkey!), going camping, going on vacations, and loved most of all … boating and water skiing.
+Isaac is the youngest of five kids who grew up riding horses (he even trained a wild donkey!), going camping, going on vacations, and loved most of all boating and water skiing.
 He recently reached one of his goals to own a boat and enjoys spending time on Utah’s beautiful lakes.

 Isaac never thought he would have a lot of kids but ended up falling for his amazing wife who had four kids.
 Later they had a beautiful daughter making a big family.
 He proposed at Rainbow Bridge in Lake Powell and tied the knot at the sandy beach in Bear Lake.
 Nothing beats spending time with his family and being a father.
 They enjoy going boating, playing, traveling, and even just hanging out at home soaking in the everyday moments.

 Isaac has a natural knack with people.
 He is known for being a great listener and for helping people through their problems.
-This talent is a big reason for getting into new home sales, he is naturally able to listen to concerns and help his customers find the right fit and home for them.
+This talent is a big reason for getting into new home sales; he is naturally able to listen to concerns and help his customers find the right fit and home for them.
 He won back-to-back Customer Satisfaction Awards in 2018 and 2019 and continually strives to learn and grow on a personal and professional level.

 Jaime was born in a small farm town.
 She’s the second of five children (three brothers and a younger sister).
 At 4 years old, her dad moved the family to Chicago, IL.
 Jaime learned early on to play peacemaker which helped save her mom’s sanity running a house full of unruly kids.